davidlj95/ngx/projects/ngx-meta/docs/content/built-in-modules/twitter-cards.md

 ## Setup

-Depending on what metadata you need to set, add one of more of the Twitter Card modules / providers.
+Depending on what metadata you need to set, add one of more of the Twitter Card providers.

 ### Main